KeidsID/screen_pal/README.md

 </b></h3>

 <p align="center">
-Screen Pal is a movies and TV shows app that provides in-depth information about movies and TV shows.
+Screen Pal an app that provides in-depth information about movies and TV shows.
 With its massive database, users can easily search for their next favorite movies or TV shows.
 Each search result will provide a plot summary, release date, genre, and more.
 </p>

 <p align="center">